Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ### **Prefabs, POIs, and RWG tweaks.**
 If you want to add _and_ enable, or disable any prefab/POIs, do it here _prior to making a new world_.

+You must RWG a new world if you wan tto see new COmmunity made POIs from this section.

 **DO NOT DISABLE PREFABS/POIs MID-SAVE!**
 ![image](https://github.com/user-attachments/assets/12161046-e02b-49f2-9b8f-a5141c956e07)